springzfx/cgproxy/readme.md

-# Transparent Proxy with cgroup v2
+# Transparent Proxy powered with cgroup v2

 ## Introduction

 cgproxy will transparent proxy anything running in specific cgroup.
 It resembles with *proxychains* and *tsock*s in default setting.

+cgproxy also supports cgroup/program level proxy control.

-It aslo supports global transparent proxy and gateway proxy.
-See [Global transparent proxy](#global-transparent-proxy) and  [Gateway proxy](#gateway-proxy).
+And aslo supports global transparent proxy and gateway proxy.

 <!--ts-->

    * [Transparent Proxy with cgroup v2](#transparent-proxy-with-cgroup-v2)
       * [Introduction](#introduction)
       * [Prerequest](#prerequest)